 Detectives are looking at more than 20 reports by ex-pupils of sexual offences involving a "small number of teachers".

 Ex-choir director Michael Brewer and his ex-wife Kay were found guilty of indecently assaulting a former pupil.

 They had both abused Frances Andrade, between 1978 and 1982.
-Mrs Andrade took her own life after giving evidence at their trial.'Challenging time'
+Mrs Andrade took her own life after giving evidence at their trial.